Top Benefits of Segmenting Your Email List Plus 5 Easy Ways To Get Started

 Let’s get into the BENEFITS of email segmentation.

-People are more likely to click open emails that contain relevant information for them.
+People are more likely to engage with content that is relevant to them.

-2. Increased ROI- This is the benefit that I find the BEST.
 Segmented emails always outperform your regular emails in terms of efficiency.
-The unsubscribe rates fall down, conversions increase and of course engagement with clients is at its best.
+The unsubscribe rates fall down, conversions increase and engagement is at its best.

-Researches have shown that segmented email increases your revenue by 58%!
+Research has shown that segmented email increases your revenue by 58%.

 Segmentation helps you optimize and limit the number of emails to send out to a group.
-You can engage people who are interested, without frustrating those who aren’t.
+You can engage people who are interested to hear what you have to share.

 Send lesser emails to people who aren’t as responsive as others.